 You can’t feel anything but happy when eating Mexican food – from tacos to enchiladas, the lively salsa and crunchy chips, and the tangy margaritas.
 For dessert?
 Why a Tres Leches Cake, or a chocolate cake flavored with cinnamon, or this festive Margarita Cake recipe from my cookbook, The Cake Mix Doctor Returns!
 It was first shared on the website’s community board, and after so many great reviews I had to give the cake a try.

-The three components of a margarita are in both the cake batter and the glaze – tequila, triple sec, and lime juice.
+The three essential ingredients of a margarita are in both the cake batter and the glaze – tequila, triple sec, and lime juice.
 Use either fresh squeezed lime juice or buy the bottled Key lime juice for this easy Bundt cake.
-It’s perfect for Cinco de Mayo parties, potlucks, and picnics all summer long – anytime your menu and you need enlivening.
+It’s perfect for Cinco de Mayo parties, potlucks, and picnics all summer long – anytime your menu and you need a diversion.